jessepav/libgdx-wiki-old/2D-Particle-Editor.md

 ### ...in IntelliJ ###

-Ensure that you have gdx-tools listed as a dependency in the desktop section of your libgdx project.
+Ensure that you have gdx-tools listed as a dependency in the desktop section of your libGDX project.
 Open the Navigate menu (Cmd-N on OSX) and type ParticleEditor, and IntelliJ should find the ParticleEditor.java file.
 It has a .main() method that is used to launch the file.

 Right-click and select "Run ParticleEditor.main()" and IntelliJ will open the run configuration dialog box.
 In the "Use classpath of module:" dropdown, select your desktop project, and then click Run.
 This will create a run configuration that you can use later to launch the particle editor easily.